kimh/clojure-by-example/source/index.md

 <br>
 <br>

-`%.Nf` is a format speficier for floating numbers where N specifies how floating points to print.
+`%.Nf` is a format specifier for floating numbers where N specifies how floating points to print.

 <br>